woliveiras/front-end-career/README.md

 [*Reference*](/REFERENCE.md)

-Made by Front End community for all peoples.
+Made by Front End community for all people.

 ## Contribute